exploratory-io/book/branch/branch.md

 ![](images/branch_name.png)

-You can start adding your data wangling step by either clicking on the command input area or clicking on 'Plus' icon in the last Step box.
+You can start adding your data wangling step by either clicking on the "Plus" icon on the left of the command input area or clicking on the 'Plus' icon in the last Step box.

 ![](images/new_step.png)

 ## Delete Branch

-You can delete a branch by clicking on 'Trash' icon next to the branch name.
+You can delete a branch by clicking on 'Delete' menu under the 'more (three lines)' icon on the Data Frames tree on the lefthand-side.

 ![](images/delete_branch.png)